Sybly Industries Ltd Management Discussions.

 Indias textiles sector is one of the oldest industries in Indian economy dating back several centuries.
-Even today, textiles sector is one of the largest contributors to Indias exports with approximately 13 per cent of total exports.
+Even today, textiles sector is one of the largest contributors to Indias exports with approximately 15% of total exports.
 The textiles industry is also labour intensive and is one of the largest employers.
 The textile industry has two broad segments.
 First, the unorganized sector consists of handloom, handicrafts and sericulture, which are operated on a small scale and through traditional tools and methods.
 The second is the organized sector consisting of spinning, apparel and garments segment which apply modern machinery and techniques such as economies of scale.

 The Indian textiles industry is extremely varied, with the hand-spun and hand-woven textiles sectors at one end of the spectrum, while the capital intensive sophisticated mills sector at the other end of the spectrum.
 The decentralized power looms/ hosiery and knitting sector form the largest component of the textiles sector.
 The close linkage of the textile industry to agriculture (for raw materials such as cotton) and the ancient culture and traditions of the country in terms of textiles make the Indian textiles sector unique in comparison to the industries of other countries.
 The Indian textile industry has the capacity to produce a wide variety of products suitable to different market segments, both within India and across the world.

-The Indian textiles industry, currently estimated at around US$ 150 billion, is expected to reach US$ 230 billion by 2020.
-The Indian Textile Industry contributes approximately 2 per cent to Indias Gross Domestic Product (GDP), 10 per cent of manufacturing production and 14 per cent to overall Index of Industrial Production (IIP).
+The Indian textiles industry, currently estimated at around US$ 150 billion, is expected to reach US$ 223 billion by 2020.It contributed two per cent to the GDP of India and employs more than 45 million people in 2018-2019.The sector contributed 15 per cent to the export earnings of India in 2018-19.

 The textiles sector has witnessed a spurt in investment during the last five years.
-The industry (including dyed and printed) attracted Foreign Direct Investment (FDI) worth US$ 2.82 billion during April 2000 to December 2017.
+The industry (including dyed and printed) attracted Foreign Direct Investment (FDI) worth US$ 3.12 billion during April 2000 to March 2018.

 Some of the major investments in the Indian textiles industry are as follows:

-- In May 2018, textiles sector recorded investments worth Rs 27,000 crore (US$ 4.19 billion) since June 2017.
+In May 2018, textiles sector recorded investments worth Rs 27,000 crore (US$ 4.19 billion) since June 2017.

 The Indian government has come up with a number of export promotion policies for the textiles sector.
 It has also allowed 100 per cent FDI in the Indian textiles sector under the automatic route.